multivendorx/woocommerce-product-stock-alert/readme.txt

 == Description ==
 **Stay informed with WooCommerce Out-of-Stock Subscription and In-Stock Notifications for seamless inventory management**

-Stay ahead of demand with real-time In-Stock Email Alerts for customers and comprehensive inventory insights for admins.
-Never miss a sale as customers subscribe to receive alerts when products are back in stock.
-Admins can effortlessly track demand with visibility into the most sought-after out-of-stock products and conveniently manage subscribers with CSV export functionality.
+The ultimate solution to keep your customers engaged and informed when products are out of stock.
+Automatically notify subscribers when products are back in stock.
+Elevate sales with instant stock alerts, engage customers with real-time updates.
+Track demand and convert subscribers into loyal customers.

 🌐 Explore our [Document](https://multivendorx.com/docs/knowledgebase/products-stock-manager-notifier-for-woocommerce/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=stockmanagerwporg)

 🌟 Learn More About [Pro](https://multivendorx.com/woocommerce-product-stock-manager-notifier-pro/?utm_source=wporg&utm_medium=plugindescription&utm_campaign=stockmanagerwporg)

+=📦Supported Product Types of WooCommerce =
+👉Simple
+👉Variable
+👉Grouped
+👉Simple Subscription (From WooCommerce)
+👉Variable Subscription (From WooCommerce)
+👉Product Bundle (From WooCommerce)

-## 🚀 Benefits:
+## 🚀 Features:
+* 📋Waitlist Plugin for WooCommerce.
 * 📧 Automatically notify subscribers of restocked products.
 * 📩 Get admin email alerts for customer product sign-ups.
 * 🚫 Avoid duplicate email entries for better notification lists.